What are Riverside Estates and Appleseed Court?

 Will the apartments be accessible to people with disabilities?

-Three of the 14 units are barrier-free and accessible to people using motorized wheelchairs.
+Three of the 14 units at Riverside Estates are barrier-free and accessible to people using motorized wheelchairs.
 All are fully occupied.

 Who can apply?

 To be eligible, a prospective tenant must have lived in Antigonish Town or County for at least three years; at least one member of the household must be 18 years of age or older; no member of the household owes any money to any affordable housing provider; and no member of the household has been convicted of misrepresenting their income for the purpose of rent-geared-to-income assistance.
 Preference will be given to those living on low incomes as defined by the Nova Scotia Housing Authority.
 To qualify for a 1-bedroom unit, household total annual income must be less than $52,500.
 To qualify for a 2-bedroom unit, household total annual income must be less than $60,000.
 To qualify for a 3+ bedroom unit, total household annual income must be less than $70,500.
 These rates are subject to change.

 How will tenants be selected?

-Tenants of Riverside Estates will be selected according to criteria developed under the guidance of the Community Navigator, as a well as an Ad Hoc Tenant Selection Committee of external resource people, including a social worker and a landlord.
-The committee will choose prospective residents based on a combination of their core housing need, application date, and category of housing need (e.g. barrier-free).
-If an applicant is shortlisted for tenancy, s/he will be asked to meet with the committee to discuss the application further.
+Tenants of Riverside Estates will be selected according to criteria developed under the guidance of the Community Navigator, as a well as the Tenant Selection Sub-Committee composed of external resource people, and one (1) AAHS Director.
+The committee will choose prospective residents based on a combination of factors including their core housing need, application date, and category of housing need (e.g. barrier-free).
+An applicant shortlisted for tenancy will be asked to meet with the committee to discuss the application further.